 Safaris are never an inexpensive holiday option.
-So I thought it might be helpful to discuss some ways to save money when planning your African safari to get the best ‘bang for your buck’.
+It is an all-inclusive experience and much of the cost goes towards the upkeep of the game reserve and national parks.
+So I thought it might be helpful to discuss some top tips to save money when planning your African safari to get the best ‘bang for your buck’.

 1) Travel out of Peak Season